sandan/mentalhues.github.io/CONTRIBUTING.md

 ### Labels
 Labels will help guide you as you decide how you want to contribute.
 Labels help keep the different types of issues organized.
 Check out the [current list of labels](https://github.com/erindcole/mentalhues/labels).

+## Submit a Hue
+Hues are topics related to mental health.
+Examples of Hues include test anxiety, paranoia, and how to feel understood.
+We are collecting example stories and hues to help build the website!
+When the site is built, Hues will be submitted anonymously.
+Currently there are two ways to submit a Hue:

+1. Submit the story via Pull Request under the `example-hues` folder.
+These stories are not anonymous, and will be linked to your Github profile if you choose to contribute.
+If you are not famililar with how to open a Pull Request, read the [Make a Change](#make-a-change) section.
+A pull request that includes a new Hue under `example-hues` should include the Hue label.
+A core contributor will review the Pull Request for acceptance.
+2. If you would like to contribute a story anonymously, please email me directly at erincole567@gmail.com and I can submit it on your behalf.
+I treat all direct contacts via email as confidential.

 ## Make a Change

-1. First, describe what you're planning to do as a comment to an existing issue.
+1. First, describe what you're planning to do as a comment to an issue.
 A core contributer to the project will follow up with you.
 Check in with one of the Mental Hues Core Contributors to ensure you aren't overlapping with current developing contributions and that everyone is on the same page with the goal of your contributing idea.
 You can contact Core Contributors through the [public Gitter chat](https://gitter.im/mentalhues/Lobby).

     [This blog post](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) explains why we want to contribute with Issues.